Temirlan-qa/duglinpub_menu/README.md

 # duglinpub_menu

-A new Flutter project.I use firebase-realtime for database
+A new Flutter project.I use firebase-realtime for database.This mobile app just for tablet

 ## Getting Started